OlgaYatsenko/jokes-app/README.md

 ### Description/details
 * An external library (guru.springframework.norris.chuck) is used to extract a random Chuck Norris joke;
 * MVC model;
-* xml configuration for creating Spring Beans;
+* Both annotations and xml configurations are for creating Spring Beans;